Learn how to lead and manage your team using best-selling author, Daniel Goleman’s, psychological theory on emotional intelligence.

 Utilising your social skills, another of Goleman’s components, will play a part in encouraging your team to go the extra mile.
 If you form a strong relationship with your employees, they’re more likely to go above and beyond.

 Emotional intelligence can be used to manipulate others.
-While this shouldn’t be on the agenda for anyone in leadership or management, it’s important to be aware that emotionally intelligent members of your team might use EQ to their advantage.
+While this shouldn’t be on the agenda for anyone in leadership or management, it’s important to be aware that emotionally intelligent members of your team might use EI to their advantage.

 However, generally, the use of emotional intelligence at work has a positive impact.
 It can increase job satisfaction and performance through the following: